 With the recent passage of HEA 1437, however, the new statutory provision for virtual meetings when under emergency order have kicked in.
 The new provision is in IC 5-14-1.5-3.7, which was effective upon passage (April 20, 2021).
 If your local government is currently holding virtual meetings, those meetings will now need to be in compliance with Section 3.7.
 The biggest change is that certain notations will now need to be made in the meeting memorandum and all votes must be taken by roll call.

 Whenever the public health emergency expires, HEA 1437, provides the authority for governing bodies to adopt a virtual meeting policy under IC 5-14-1.5-3.5.
 Conducting meetings under Section 3.5, however, will be more limited than what is allowed under Section 3.7 during an emergency.
-Aim is currently working on guidance documents for what you need to know in adopting a virtual meeting policy for non-emergency times and the documentation you will want to keep in order to show meetings were in compliance with the Open Door Law.
-Those guiding documents from Aim will be ready shortly.
-In addition, IMLA will have a workshop specifically on this topic at the virtual Municipal Law Conference June 24-25.
+Aim has produced guidance documents for what you need to know in adopting a virtual meeting policy for non-emergency times and the documentation you will want to keep in order to show meetings were in compliance with the Open Door Law.
+In addition, Aim hosted a Virtual Meetings e-workshop on June 30.
+The recording is available for purchase.

 Dr. Fauci: ‘Critical role’ of local government in taming pandemic

 Dr. Anthony Fauci, member of the White House Coronavirus Task Force and one of the world’s leading experts on infectious diseases, participated in a virtual interview with the Georgia Municipal Association.
 Dr. Fauci spoke about the importance of municipalities in response to the pandemic, vaccine distribution, and other vital information.